 Recent + upcoming EXPERIENCES

-Join us at the Lensic Performing Arts Center in Santa Fe for a captivating evening celebrating the life, legacy, and cultural impact of Jock Soto—a trailblazing Diné (Navajo)-Puerto Rican artist, born and raised in New Mexico.
+IMOD in partnership with The Lensic Performing Arts Center in Santa Fe hosted a memorable evening celebrating the life, legacy, and cultural impact of Jock Soto—a trailblazing Diné (Navajo)-Puerto Rican artist, born and raised in New Mexico.

-Main Program: 6:15-8pm- The program features a welcoming VIP hour, a live blessing, a screening of Jock’s most recent film, and an intimate rehearsal glimpse with Jock and Ballet Taos dancers.
+The program featured a welcoming VIP hour, a live blessing, a screening of Jock’s most recent film, and an intimate rehearsal glimpse with Jock and Ballet Taos dancers.
 Experience a thoughtful interview exploring Jock’s artistry and cultural journey, the announcement of the new Jock Soto Scholarship Fund, and a closing montage honoring his enduring impact on dance and community.

 June 12 at SHACK15 in San Francisco, CA